Kalicuta/DSTHC/ai-notebooks/me.md

 Now come back to myself.

-When I just came out of the school, I focused a lot on the testing I was told to perform, and the tasks I was assigned, I gradually got more and more comfortable with the technical skills needed in day-to-day job.
+When I just came out of the school, I focused a lot on the testing I was told to do, and the tasks I was assigned, Gradually I got more and more comfortable with the technical skills needed in day-to-day job.

-While, over the years, it has become increasingly clearer to me that communication is the key to an effective workplace, the success of our group.
+However, over the years, it has become increasingly clearer to me that communication is the key to an effective workplace, and the success of our group.
-When I was a junior in the team, most of my communication was with your managers and team members, who usually shared the same perspective with me. our disagreements if any are mostly on the technical details.
+When I was a junior in the team, most of my communication was with my manager and team members, who usually shared the same perspective with me. we were usually on the same side of a debat. our disagreements if any were mostly on the technical details.

-Then gradually I had to present and explain your review findings and testing results in front of a broader audiance.
+Then I had to present and explain your review findings and testing results to a broader audiance.
-In many cases people could have different views or conclusion with respect to analysis results.
+In many cases people could have different views and conclusions with respect to analysis results.
-It forced me to learn how to understand and respect their point of view. at the same time, pushes you to understand the models, the business and the regulatory requirements better. and think from their perspectives.
+It forced me to learn how to understand and respect their point of view. at the same time, it pushed you to understand the models, the business, review policy and the regulatory requirements better. and think from their perspectives.

 It could take hours even days just pondering other stakeholder's arguments, or just trying to figure out